Metallion/vm-network-exercises/02_L2_bridged_vm.md

 * Make sure that any NICs or ports you're using are up.
 If for example `ip addr show br0` shows *state DOWN*, bring it up using `ip link set br0 up`.
 Make sure all NICs/ports you expect to use are up.

+* You can use a tool like `tcpdump` to display all the traffic coming through a NIC or a port.
+For example `tcpdump -i tap0` will show you everything that passes through `tap0`.
+It's a very useful too for debugging networks setups.

 **Assignment**: Add a second VM to the bridge.
 The host and the two VMs should all be able to ping each other.

 ![Linux bridge two vm](images/02-3_bridge_two_vms.png)